joematthews/extreme-angular/README.md

 The underlying Angular project was created using `ng new --strict --styles=scss --ssr=false` with only minor modifications to the files in `src/` to comply with the dev tool configuration.

+Check out [Opt-in Angular Schematics](#opt-in-angular-schematics) for information about helpful functionality that can be added to your project.

 ## Contributions, Issues, & Suggestions

 If you have a suggestion or run in to any issues _at all_ then please first search through the [issues](https://github.com/joematthews/extreme-angular/issues), and then create a new issue! :mega:

-To contribute,[fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo), check out a new branch, create a new branch, make your changes, and then [submit a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests). :octopus:
+To contribute, [fork the repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo), check out a new branch, make your changes, and then [submit a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests). :octopus:

 Thank you for your contributions!